 For more information about Seismology in Costa Rica, see our page on the Arenal-Miravalles Seismological and Volcanological Observatory (OSIVAM)

 To learn more about volcanoes and plate tectonics, visit the following sources that we used for this text and its illustrations:

-- See our page about a Seismological Observatory that closely monitors the Arenal Volcano and the nearby vicinity; or visit the Spanish website at Observatorio Sismologico y Vulcanologico de Arenal
+- See our page about a Seismological Observatory that closely monitors the Arenal Volcano and the nearby vicinity Observatorio Sismologico y Vulcanologico de Arenal

 - Los Alamos National Laboratory created a computer program that allows users to construct a diverse group of volcanic landforms through a simulation of eruptions.

 - PBS, Science Odyssey: Intro to Plate Tectonic Theory